 COVID-19 Testing Clinic in Joliet, IL

-If you are having symptoms of COVID-19, get yourself tested at Internal Medicine and Family Practice.
-For more information, call us or schedule an appointment online!
+If you are having symptoms of COVID-19 such as fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, or new loss of taste or smell, get yourself tested at Internal Medicine and Family Practice.
+Consult Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry to determine if you are eligible for COVID-19 testing.
+For more information, contact us or schedule an appointment online!
 We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.
 We welcome walk-ins!

 Table of Contents:

 Despite the fact that we have been living with Covid-19 for a while, we still continue to learn new things about the illness.
 As new variants become widespread, symptoms can change, with each variant causing different prominent symptoms.
 Talk to any two people who have had Covid-19, and they will also have had completely different experiences.
 Like many illnesses and diseases, Covid-19 affects each person differently, with some people experiencing either very mild symptoms or no symptoms at all.
 In other cases, particularly with people who have pre-existing conditions or are elderly, symptoms can be severe, leading to hospitalization, treatment in the ICU, and even death.